medialab/minet/docs/cli.md

 For more information, see the API endpoint documentation: https://github.com/CrowdTangle/API/wiki/Links.

 positional arguments:
-  column                                          Name of the column containing the URL in the CSV file. file                                            CSV file containing the inquired URLs.
+  column                                          Name of the CSV column containing URLs or a single URL. file                                            CSV file containing the URLs.

 optional arguments:
   -h, --help                                      show this help message and exit --rcfile RCFILE                                 Custom path to a minet configuration file.
   --rate-limit RATE_LIMIT                         Authorized number of hits by minutes.
 Defaults to 6.
 Rcfile key: crowdtangle.rate_limit.
 Can also be configured in a .minetrc file as "crowdtangle.rate_limit" or read from the MINET_CROWDTANGLE_RATE_LIMIT env variable.
   -t TOKEN, --token TOKEN                         CrowdTangle dashboard API token.
 Rcfile key: crowdtangle.token.
 Can also be configured in a .minetrc file as "crowdtangle.token" or read from the MINET_CROWDTANGLE_TOKEN env variable.
-  -o OUTPUT, --output OUTPUT                      Path to the output file.
-By default, the results will be printed to stdout.
   -p PLATFORMS, --platforms PLATFORMS             The platforms from which to retrieve links (facebook, instagram, or reddit).
 This value can be comma-separated.
   --posts POSTS                                   Path to a file containing the retrieved posts.
-  -s SELECT, --select SELECT                      Columns of input CSV file to include in the output (separated by `,`).
   --sort-by {date,subscriber_count,total_interactions}
                                                   How to sort retrieved posts.
 Defaults to `date`.
   --start-date START_DATE                         The earliest date at which a post could be posted (UTC!).
 You can pass just a year or a year-month for convenience.
 Defaults to `2010`.
+  -s SELECT, --select SELECT                      Columns of input CSV file to include in the output (separated by `,`).
-  --total TOTAL                                   Total number of HTML documents.
+  --total TOTAL                                   Total number of items to process.
 Necessary if you want to display a finite progress indicator.
+  -o OUTPUT, --output OUTPUT                      Path to the output file.
+By default, the results will be printed to stdout.

 examples: